-PachaMama is a natural sanctuary for the soul; a spiritual community united in the intention to live a life of reverence, meditation, and harmony with nature and the elements.
-Located on the Pacific coast of Costa Rica in a forested valley, PachaMama was founded in 1999 by Tyohar and a cluster of fellow travelers, following a vision to manifest an intentional community and embrace an alternative way of life.
-Since it was founded, the village has become an international gathering place, a colorful and unique energy field comprised of diverse personal and cultural backgrounds.
+PachaMama Community is a natural sanctuary for the soul; a spiritual community united in the intention to live a life of reverence, meditation, and harmony with nature and the elements.
+Located on the Pacific coast of Costa Rica in a forested valley, PachaMama was founded in 1999 by Tyohar and a cluster of fellow travellers, following a vision to manifest an intentional community and embrace alternative living.
+Since it was founded as a spiritual commune and intentional community, the village has become an international gathering place, a colourful and unique energy field comprised of diverse personal and cultural backgrounds.

-PachaMama is both a spiritual community for residents who have made it their home, and a nonprofit center of transformation that offers retreats and workshops to hundreds of visitors each year.
-All income is reinvested to support the operation, maintenance, and growth of the village.
-The community also has a Waldorf School to serve the growing number of children born in the village as well as the families that have joined it.
+PachaMama is both a spiritual community for residents who have made it their home and a nonprofit centre of transformation that offers retreats and workshops to hundreds of visitors each year.
+All income is reinvested to support the village’s operation, maintenance, and growth.
+The community also has a Waldorf-inspired School to serve the growing number of children born in the village and the families that have joined it.
 The school also welcomes visiting children.

 The community of PachaMama is unique amongst communities in Costa Rica and throughout the world.
-It allows each and every one to live with authenticity, close to nature, and in harmony with the cycles of silence, meditation, and celebration.
+It allows everyone to experience spiritual community living with authenticity, close to nature, and in harmony with the cycles of silence, meditation, and celebration.
 What unites the village is the shared journey of awareness: a meeting of individuals beyond personalities and ideas.
 The intention to live a conscious life, looking into the mirror of one’s true self, is what binds the community together.
 Yoga, meditation, and sacred Native healing ceremonies are key to the soul of PachaMama, much more than mere lifestyle choices but rather deep-rooted commitments to the nature of this unique place.

-The kitchen has combined the philosophy of cutting edge of nutritional knowledge: raw food, vegan, macrobiotic, the flavors of different cultures living together and the influence of a tropical climate.
+The kitchen has combined the philosophy of cutting-edge nutritional knowledge: raw food, vegan, macrobiotic, the flavours of different cultures living together and the influence of a tropical climate.
 Most of the food is 100% organic and local and reflects the understanding that freshness, simplicity, awareness and love are in fact crucial ingredients in each meal.

-The Wild Treats Cacao Bar is also located in the village center.
-It is a unique vibe, offering fresh organic juices, smoothies, raw chocolates and desserts, as well as other goodies.
+The Wild Treats Cacao Bar is also located in the village centre.
+It certainly has a unique vibe, offering fresh organic juices, smoothies, raw chocolates and desserts, and other goodies.
 All food at PachaMama promotes a healthy and high-vibe lifestyle.

-The Work Exchange Program has been successfully active for some years, continually evolving and allowing people to melt into the ways of PachaMama and become a part of the tribe.
-The contribution of each person who is welcomed into the program is honored.
+The Work Exchange Program has been successfully active for some years.
+Its continually evolving and allowing people to melt into the ways of PachaMama and become a part of the tribe.
+The contribution of each person who is welcomed into the program is honoured.
 Equally, joining the Work Exchange Program is a commitment to the community.